 1936(18th of Tishrei, 5697): Fourth Day of Sukkoth – Chol Hamoed

-1936(18th of Tishrei, 5697): Jess Isidor Straus, a member of the Straus family best known for its ownership of R.H.
+1936(18th of Tishrei, 5697): Sixty-four year old Jesse Isidor Straus, a member of the Straus family best known for its ownership of R.H.
 Macy & Co passed away.
 Born in 1872, he was the son of Isidor Strauss who died on the Titanic and the nephew of Nathan Straus for whom Netanya is named.
 He was an early supporter of Franklin Roosevelt who appointed named him U.S. Ambassador to France in 1933, a post he held until just before his death.

 1936: In London, formation of Jewish People’s Council

 1936: “The Battle of Cable Street took place in Cable Street in the East End of London.
 It was a clash between the Metropolitan Police Service, overseeing a legal march by the British Union of Fascists, led by Oswald Mosley, and anti-fascists, including local Jewish, groups.
 The majority of both marchers and counter-protesters travelled into the area for this purpose.
 Mosley planned to send thousands of marchers dressed in uniforms styled on those of Blackshirts through the East End of London, which had a large Jewish population.
 “It was a defining moment in British and Anglo-Judaic history, not least for making the government bring in legislation that crippled right wing activity, including a ban on political uniforms, pre-World War II.”
 This watershed moment in Anglo-Jewish history would be the subject of a film made seventy years after the event and has been memorialized by the Jews of London’s East End.